w3f/polkadot-wiki/docs/learn/learn-governance.md

 :::

-## Voting Timetable
+### Alternating Voting Timetable

+Multiple referenda cannot be voted upon in the same period, excluding emergency referenda.
+An emergency referendum occurring at the same time as a regular referendum (either public- or council-proposed) is the only time multiple referenda can be voted on.

 Every
 {{ polkadot: <RPC network="polkadot" path="consts.democracy.votingPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}
 {{ kusama: <RPC network="kusama" path="consts.democracy.votingPeriod" defaultValue={100800} filter="blocksToDays" /> :kusama }}
 days, a new referendum will come up for a vote, assuming there is at least one proposal in one of the queues.
-There is a queue for Council-approved proposals and a queue for publicly submitted proposals.
-The referendum to be voted upon alternates between the top proposal in the two queues.
+There is a queue for Council-approved proposals and a queue for publicly-submitted proposals.
+The referendum to be voted upon alternates between the top proposal in the two queues, where the proposals' rank is based on [endorsement](#endorsing-proposals) (i.e. bonded tokens).

-The "top" proposal is determined by the amount of stake bonded behind it.
-If the given queue, whose turn it is to create a referendum that has no proposals (is empty), and proposals are waiting in the other queue, the top proposal in the other queue will become a referendum.

-Multiple referenda cannot be voted upon in the same period, excluding emergency referenda.
-An emergency referendum occurring at the same time as a regular referendum (either public- or council-proposed) is the only time multiple referenda can be voted on.
+### Enactment

+Referenda are considered _baked_ if they are closed and tallied.
+Assuming a referendum is approved, it will be scheduled for **enactment**.
+Referenda are considered _unbaked_ if they are pending an outcome, i.e. being voted on.

+All referenda are associated with an enactment delay or **enactment period**.
+This is the period between a referendum ending and (assuming it was approved) the changes being enacted.

+Fot Public and Council referenda the enactment period is a fixed time of
+{{ polkadot: <RPC network="polkadot" path="consts.democracy.enactmentPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.democracy.enactmentPeriod" defaultValue={115200} filter="blocksToDays" /> :kusama }}.
+For proposals submitted as part of the enactment of a prior referendum, it can be set as desired.
+Emergency proposals deal with major problems with the network and need to be "fast-tracked".
+These will have a shorter enactment period.

 ## Voting on a Referendum